haileytapia/portfolio/DiscordUserGuide.md

 2. Enter your email address in the **Email** field.
 Make sure this is a valid email address to which you have access; you need to verify this email in [step eight](#step-eight).

-3. Enter your desired username in the **Username** field.
-This is the name that displays on your Discord account.
+3. Enter the name you want your Discord account to display in the **Username** field.

 4. Create a strong, secure password for your account in the **Password** field.
 Use a combination of letters, numbers, and symbols to make your password difficult to guess.